dogeystamp/mousse-notes/README.md

 typst init @local/mousse-notes [directory name]
 ```

-The main template entry point is the `book` function,
+- The main template entry point is the `book` function,
-Functions for math are given: `theorem`, `lemma`, `corollary`, `definition`,
+- Functions for math are given: `theorem`, `lemma`, `corollary`, `definition`,
     `example`, `solution`, `proof` and `remark`.
     You may create your own theorem environments with the `thmenv` function.
-A `glue` function is also given to work around Typst's page-breaking and prevent paragraphs and math equations from being split apart.
+- A `glue` function is also given to work around Typst's page-breaking and prevent paragraphs and math equations from being split apart.
+- The `tablef` function is a wrapper over `table` that provides LaTeX-style tables.

 The default template provides example usages of some of these functions.
 Math equations are automatically numbered if they are assigned a label.
 Section headers are inspired by Shilov's _Linear Algebra_ book.